aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2/README.md

 ### Custom Domain

 Custom domain names are simpler and more intuitive URLs that you can provide to your API users.
-Custom domains name are associated to API stages.
+Custom domain name are associated to API stages.

 The code snippet below creates a custom domain and configures a default domain mapping for your API that maps the custom domain to the `$default` stage of the API.